(Page updated June 2020)

-Despite the modern application of this term by Wikipedia, the Daily Mirror and others, “fortepiano” is not a generic term for early pianos, and the first pianos were certainly NOT known as fortepianos.
+Despite the modern application of this term by Wikipedia, the Daily Mirror and others, “fortepiano” is not the original name for early pianos, and the first pianos were certainly NOT known as fortepianos.
 This name did not arise until shortly after Cristofori’s death in 1731, when the German makers such as Gottfried Silbermann (organ builder) and Balthasar Schiedmayer (clavichord maker) began producing these new instruments.
 The only problem with this is that technically “Germany” did not exist as it does now.
-Some people now use the term for early grands with no iron frame, but this is their choice, a modern one, and not the original meaning.
+Some people now use the term “fortepiano” for early grands with no iron frame, but this is their choice, a modern one, and not the original meaning.

 If I decided that zebras would henceforth be called elephants, would other people do the same?

 Without the efforts of German makers, the piano would not have survived to become what it is today, because in the 1740s and 1750s, pianos were almost exclusively made and played in Germany, although Vienna (Austria) soon caught up.
-I have no hands-on experience of working on early German fortepianos, but over the years, many people, books and websites have given the impression that Silbermann developed his instrument quite independently, and that the action was on a different principle to Cristofori’s, the “German Action”, following on from Schroter’s model…
+I have no hands-on experience of working on early German fortepianos, but over the years, various people, books and websites have given the impression that Silbermann developed his instrument quite independently, and that the action was on a different principle to Cristofori’s, the “German Action”, following on from Schroter’s model…

 THIS SEEMS TO BE A COMPLETE FICTION.

 Now, online photographs clearly demonstrate that Silbermann’s action was not different, and not just similar, it was IDENTICAL to Cristofori’s, to such an extent that we can only assume that he was so impressed by Cristofori’s invention, he made or procured detailed drawings of the original, and copied them faithfully.
-I would love to hear from anyone who has worked on a German piano with a “German Action”.
-Confusion with the very different “Viennese Action” may be connected with the complicated history of Vienna and Austria, and although the Austrian people are said to be “Germans”, Austria has not always been part of Germany, and it is not now.
+I would love to hear from anyone who has worked on one of these early German pianos with a “German Action”.
+Confusion with the very different “Viennese Action” may be connected with the complicated history of Vienna and Austria, and although the Austrian people are sometimes said to be “Germans”, Austria has not always been part of Germany, and it is not now.